Commercial Drivers Defense Attorney

 The Legislature has written the law to work overwhelmingly against commercial drivers.
 In simple terms, a conviction may ruin your career or your driving business, so it is critical to avoid convictions from appearing on your record.

 Often, a commercial moving violation leads to automatic termination of employment.
-Many employers fire drivers after one conviction, or even merely that the ticket was issued, before the case has been considered by anyone other than the cop who issued the ticket.
+Many employers fire drivers as soon as the safety department learns a ticket was issued.
+To them, it doesn't matter that a ticket eventually gets dismissed.
 A conviction may preclude future employment.
 If you can get a job, that same conviction may force you to take an inferior, lower-paying, undesirable job.
 If you are an owner-operator, you’ll have to deal with increased premiums for years.
 Switching insurance providers won’t help.

 After reading the above information, you may still ask yourself whether defending yourself in court is an option.
 You should first ask yourself the following: